Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

 The Graduated Driving Licence has long been on the list in the UK.
 However, it’s only recently that it’s started to look close to becoming a reality.

-In 2019, the Government published several proposals to improve safety on Britain’s roads, with the Graduated Driving Licence among them.
+In 2019, the Government published several proposals to improve Britain’s roads’ safety, with the Graduated Driving Licence among them.
 As of yet, there are no firm conclusions.

 However, it looks like decisive action is only around the corner.

 What decision they come to will partly rely on the outcome of an ongoing independent research project into driver safety in the UK, ‘Driver 2020’.

 Reviewing potential measures, ‘Driver 2020’ aims to improve safety on the road among young drivers.
 It takes into consideration educational, training and technology-based approaches, alongside Graduated Driving Licences.

 Also, last year, Northern Ireland launched a scheme to introduce Graduated Driving Licences across the country.

 Seen by many as a pilot initiative, NI’s success could play a vital role in determining whether or not GDL gets rolled out across other parts of the UK.

 Many commentators had been expecting a decision on Graduated Driving Licences to see the light of day sometime in 2020.

 The Transport Select Committee was to meet over the spring to discuss measures to improve road safety, with Graduated Driving Licences firmly on the proposals.

 However, following the global outbreak of COVID-19 and the Government’s response to it, the Select Committee GDL final evidence is as yet not reported.